nacht-falter/aikido-course-website-django/README.md

 - [coverage](https://pypi.org/project/coverage/): Analyzing test coverage

 ### Other Software

 - [GitHub](https://github.com/) is used to store all project files in the [repository](https://github.com/nacht-falter/aikido-course-website)
-- [GitHub Issues](https://docs.github.com/en/issues) have been used for Agile methodology by assignng user stories to issues and using labels to organize user stories.
+- [GitHub Issues](https://docs.github.com/en/issues) have been used for Agile methodology by assigning user stories to issues and using labels to organize user stories.
 - [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) have been used for Agile sprint planning and task tracking.
   [The project boards for all sprints can be found here](https://github.com/nacht-falter/aikido-course-website-django/projects?query=is%3Aclosed).
 - [Git](https://git-scm.com/) was used for version control by committing changes to Git and pushing them to GitHub from the command line.
 - [Heroku](https://heroku.com/) is used to deploy the website.
 The deployed version is available at:
 - [ElephantSQL](https://www.elephantsql.com/) is used for the project's PostgreSQL database.
 - [Cloudinary](https://cloudinary.com/) is used to store media files.
-- [Balsamiq](https://balsamiq.com/) was used to create the [wireframes](#wireframes) during the design process.
+- [Balsamiq](https://balsamiq.com/) was used to create the [wireframes](#skeleton-plane) during the design process.
-- [Lucidchart](https://www.lucidchart.com/) was used to create the [entitity relationship diagrams (ERD)](#???????) used for modeling the project database.
+- [Lucidchart](https://www.lucidchart.com/) was used to create the [entitity relationship diagrams (ERD)](#structure-plane) used for modeling the project database.
 - [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 The necessary files have been included in the static/fontawesome folder to avoid loading them from an external resource on each page load.
 - [Google Fonts](https://fonts.google.com/) was used to import the font 'Source Sans 3'.
 The [font files](https://fonts.google.com/specimen/Source+Sans+3) have been included in the assets/fonts folder, to ensure that they don't have to be loaded from an external resource.
 - [LightHouse](https://developer.chrome.com/docs/lighthouse/) has been used to assess the website's performance.